-Having some foreign language skills up your sleeve will give you an edge in what looks set to be a competitive job market in the years ahead.
+Having some foreign language skills up your sleeve will give you an edge in a competitive job market.
 Before you sign up for our autumn language classes, dip into some of the following online resources recommended by our tutors:

 - Italian: learn Italian with Lucrezia - blogs and YouTube channel.
-You can also follow her on Instagram and Facebook.
+You can also follow her on Instagram.

 - French: to brush up on your French, choose from a selection of activities, from listening and reading comprehension, to vocab and grammar, culture and pronunciation (select A1, A2, B1 or B2 levels).